July 29, 2020

 If your child struggles to make new friends or build existing friendships, take a moment to reflect on which exact part they struggle with.
 The ability to have effective social interactions can be summarised into four specific skills;

-All of these are skills and you can help your child get better at any of them.
-This is not about their personality but about a specific skill they need to strengthen.
+All of these are skills and you can help your child get better at any of them because this is not about their personality but about a specific skill they need to strengthen.

 2. Starting a conversation

 If you notice it’s starting a conversation and keeping it going that your child finds hard, practice this with them.
-Give them some opening lines to fall back on when they get tongue tied: ‘I like your bike’, ‘Do you like… X?’, ‘What did you do at the weekend?’.
+For instance, give them some opening lines to fall back on when they get tongue tied: ‘I like your bike’, ‘Do you like… X?’, ‘What did you do at the weekend?’.

 3. Common interests & humour